Circles, Arcs and Sectors

 A chord is a line joining two points on a curve.

-A chord can be a diameter
+A chord can be a diameter.

-Arcs and Sectors Equation
+Arcs and Sectors – Equations

 Arcs